MrHraza/Merci-France/README.md

 *User information* - Input fields are all made mandatory to fill if the user is using the form.

 #### Custom 404 error page
-A simple error message with redirection to the homepage.
+A simple error message with redirection to the homepage and contacts us page.

 ## Future features